 Your lunch break is a great time to start cutting into that time on your tush.
 Take a short walk as a low-impact cardio workout alternative.
 Even if it’s just around the office or the block, walks as short as two minutes throughout the day can get your blood pumping.
 If you have a little more time, a 20 to 30-minute walk or a 15-minute workout with no equipment can help you crush the rest of the afternoon.
 According to Healthline, exercise has the ability to boost your mood, increase energy, improve your sleep quality and decrease the risk of disease.
 Learn more from our health and wellness experts at The Leaf on how you can enjoy a 10-minute workout during your lunch break! >

 Your lunch may be a midday reward.
 However, it should also keep you moving towards your weight loss and health goals.
 If you’re guessing and eyeballing portion sizes as you put together your meal before work, you could wind up overeating.
 In a study, published in the European Journal of Clinical Nutrition, scientists studied how people estimate portion size.
 They found that participants were wrong about half of the time.
 “Over-reporting was typical for cereals in both genders and for snacks, vegetables and fruit in women,” says the researchers.

-Nutrisystem lunch foods and snacks can help, of course.
-They’re pre-portioned to fit your diet plan and filled with good-for-you nutrients.
+Nutrisystem lunches and snacks can help, of course.
+They’re pre-portioned to fit your weight loss plan and filled with good-for-you nutrients.
 They are sure to fill you up and keep you feeling full long into the afternoon.
-Get your taste buds watering with these top 15 popular Nutrisystem lunches that are perfect for your next healthy lunch break!
+Get your taste buds watering with these top 15 popular Nutrisystem lunches that are perfect for your next lunch break!

 4. Load up the veggies.